Formal Verification and Model checking

 [0.000000] [mc_ModelChecker/INFO] A core dump was generated by the system.

 • An execution trace is then given, listing all the actions that led to that faulty execution.
 This is not easy to read, because the API calls we made (put/get) are split in atomic calls (iSend+Wait/iRecv+Wait), and all executions are interleaved.
-Also, Mc SimGrid reports the first faulty execution it finds: it may not be the shorter possible one.
+Also, Mc SimGrid reports the first faulty execution it finds: it may not be the shorter one.

-[0.000000] [mc_ModelChecker/INFO] Counter-example execution trace:
+[0.000000] [mc_explo/INFO] Counter-example execution trace:

-[0.000000] [mc_ModelChecker/INFO] 1: WaitComm(from 2 to 1, mbox=0, no timeout)
+[0.000000] [mc_explo/INFO] Actor 1 in Wait ==> simcall: WaitComm(from 2 to 1, mbox=0, no timeout)

-[0.000000] [mc_ModelChecker/INFO] 2: WaitComm(from 2 to 1, mbox=0, no timeout)
+[0.000000] [mc_explo/INFO] Actor 2 in Wait ==> simcall: WaitComm(from 2 to 1, mbox=0, no timeout)

-[0.000000] [mc_ModelChecker/INFO] 1: WaitComm(from 4 to 1, mbox=0, no timeout)
+[0.000000] [mc_explo/INFO] Actor 1 in Wait ==> simcall: WaitComm(from 4 to 1, mbox=0, no timeout)

-[0.000000] [mc_ModelChecker/INFO] 1: WaitComm(from 3 to 1, mbox=0, no timeout)
+[0.000000] [mc_explo/INFO] Actor 1 in Wait ==> simcall: WaitComm(from 3 to 1, mbox=0, no timeout)

 • Then, the execution path is given.